-In a reverse osmosis filtration system, several water filters and a semi-permeable membrane are used to remove more than 99.9% of TDS (total dissolved solids), and contaminants like chlorine, bacteria and viruses, VOCs, heavy metals and pesticides, from a water supply.
+In a reverse osmosis filtration system, several water filters and a semi-permeable membrane are used to remove up to 99.9% of TDS (total dissolved solids), and contaminants like chlorine, bacteria and viruses, VOCs, heavy metals and pesticides, from a water supply.
 Reverse osmosis systems are usually installed beneath a kitchen sink.

 When tap water is forced through the reverse osmosis membrane at a high pressure, only water particles can pass through the membrane’s tiny pores.
 The impurities in water, which are larger in size (fluoride is one of them), are emptied down a drain at a constant rate, which results in only clean, healthy drinking water passing out of the system.

 A water distiller system is another one of the highly effective ways to remove fluoride from drinking water.
 This type of filtration system can usually be set up in a matter of minutes on a kitchen countertop and requires electricity to operate.

 Fluoridated water is added to the boiling chamber in the system, which boils the water and causes it to evaporate.
 Water then condenses, and the water droplets produced pass down a spout and fill up a clean pitcher.
 The majority of contaminants, including fluoride, can’t take on a gaseous form, which means they’re left behind in the boiling chamber.
 You can then clean out the boiling chamber to remove the contaminants.